hcai-mms/hcai-mms.github.io/_publications/2024_11_RecSys_ganhor_moscati_sibrar.md

 bib:
   # journal: Springer # e.g. IEEE Transactions on Visualization and Computer Graphics (to appear)
   booktitle: Proceedings of the 18th ACM Conference on Recommender Systems (RecSys)
+  author: Christian Ganhör* and Marta Moscati* and Hausberger, Anna and Nawaz, Shah and Schedl, Markus},
   editor:
   publisher: Association for Computing Machinery
   address: New York, NY, USA